 Some of the lack of productivity among rural French bees can be traced to monoculture crops and pesticide use in many farming areas.
-A successful bee colony needs a wide variety of the right plants for making honey.
-The best plants may vary by region.
+A successful bee colony needs a wide variety of the right plants for making honey, which may vary by region.
 Consult a local beekeepers’ group for recommendations.

 The right timing

-It is also important to stimulate production and harvest honey in ways that ensure peak colony strength at the same time that your main flowers are starting to bloom and produce nectar.
+It is also important to stimulate production and harvest honey in ways that ensure peak colony strength at the same time as your main flowers are starting to bloom and produce nectar.

 Bees naturally tend to wait until the nectar is in full flow before increasing their population, but this only produces enough honey for the hive, not a surplus for human consumption.